 How to estimate roof shingles?

-One of the most and basic steps involved in estimation is determining the number of shingles you need for calculating the roof’s square footage.
+We asked Jeff from Charlton roofing and this is what he said: One of the most and basic steps involved in estimation is determining the number of shingles you need for calculating the roof’s square footage.
 It is dangerous to go high on the roof.
 Our method is based upon evaluating the ground.
 It is a pretty rough calculation and that would offer you an approximate figure.
 Remember, you do not have to get scared about the math as it is simple and pretty forward.

 To evaluate the roof’s square footage: